sridhargaddam/istio-workspace/ovnk-udn-notes/README.md

 # POC: Deploying Sail Operator on a UDN Network in an OCP 4.18 Cluster

 ### Prerequisites:
-* Access to an OCP 4.18 cluster that includes OVN-K User Defined Networks(UDN) Support.
+* Access to an OCP 4.18 cluster that includes OVN-K User Defined Network (UDN) Support.

 ### Steps: